luizpericolo/aoc2018/README.md

-# aoc2018
+# Advent of Code 2018
-Advent of Code 2018 puzzle solutions
+Advent of Code 2018 puzzle solutions in python